nes-lab/shepherd-tools/extra/eenv_converter/metadata_bonito.md

   - Precise Location (address / GPS coords) -> https://www.openstreetmap.org/directions?from=51.026467%2C13.723217
   - Node locations (order from left to right)
   - pv model (same as jogging dataset?)
+    - No, I think it was the smaller KXOB25-05X3F-TR
   - Setup (power source, synchronization)
+    - All recorders connected to PoE Ethernet switch for power and control.
+Synchronized via PTP to one GPS reference clock.

 ### Stairs 2 (solar_step_2020_02_06)
 - discarded because of too static env (constant cloudy)